Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 After winning her Wimbledon semifinal match last year – and right before taking home the championship – Serena Williams was asked what it meant to reach three major tennis finals in a row.
 “For anyone else in this whole planet, it would be a wonderful accomplishment,” she said.
 “For me, it’s not enough.
 But I think that’s what makes me different.”

 She stopped, then added for emphasis: “That’s what makes me Serena.”

 Serena is a powerful force of nature on the tennis court and one of the fiercest competitors in the history of the sport.
-With this Wimbledon final win she’s now tied with Steffi Graf’s record of 22 Grand Slams.
-No wonder she’s been ranked #1 in the world for over 300 weeks.
+This past January, she surpassed Steffi Graf with 23 career grand slam titles to her name.

 But what’s her secret to success?
 And just what does success mean to someone who keeps pushing herself harder and higher?

 In 2015, Serena won 53 of the 56 matches and three of the four Grand Slam events.
 Sports Illustrated named her the 2015 Sportsperson of the Year, a title that no individual female athlete has been given in more than 30 years.
 In 2016, she’s continued her impressive performance, smashing the competition both in singles and doubles matches.
 Instead of coasting, she continues to push herself.
 When a reporter asked what she thought of talk about “going down as one of the greatest female athletes of all time,” Serena’s response was decisive: “I prefer the word ‘one of the greatest athletes of all time.’”

 When you get on top, sometimes you have to fight even harder to win.